So you are interested in becoming a Marine Surveyor?

 • Includes Student Membership of the Institute

 The Professional Qualification will enhance your surveying skills and knowledge to offer you a challenging and rewarding career within a dynamic and diverse sector of the marine industry.

-For further information on the Professional Qualification in Marine may click on the files below and may contact us for any additional information you may require.
-We are the IIMS Educational Partner for Malta, Libya, Cyprus and Lebanon.
+For further information on the Professional Qualification in Marine may click on the website below and may contact us for any additional information you may require.
+We are the IIMS Educational Partner for Malta, Libya, Cyprus, and Lebanon.